ATXtoday City Guide Live Banner

 Did you know Austin is the Live Music Capital of the World?

-Nah, just kidding.
-If you know us, you know we’re here for the deep cuts — and there are plenty of interesting factoids to go around.
+Gotcha.
+We’re here for the deep cuts, and there are plenty of interesting factoids to go around.

 As connoisseurs of the quirky and unconventional, we put together a list of Austin’s history, oddest characteristics, and more.
 Maybe you’ve lived here your whole life and know some of this, or maybe you’ll learn something new.